-Our Mission is to provide three meals per month at St Vincent de Paul Homeless Shelter on the 1st Monday, 1st Tuesday and 2nd Tuesday of each month.
+Our Mission is to provide five meals per month at St Vincent de Paul Homeless Shelter on the 1st Monday, 1st Tuesday, 2nd Tuesday, 2nd Wednesday, and 4th Monday of each month.
 A team of 5 to 7 cooks prepare the meals in our church kitchen.
 A team of 7 – 11 individuals serve the meals to between 150 – 200 people each night.

 United Methodist Women is an organization dedicated to missions locally, nationally, and globally.
 We have eight circles as follows:

 Abigail: Bible study, Bad Girls of the Bible: study club, Sew and Sows: sewing blankets and pillows for infants at All Children’s Hospital, Deborah Circle:, program speakers, mission projects, F. A.S.T.
 Crowd (Fellowship and Service Together), Lydia Bible Study, , Rebecca Circle.

 The Counseling Center at the First United Methodist Church of St. Petersburg is an outreach ministry that provides confidential counseling to individuals, couples and families by six (6) state licensed counselors.
 The administrative staff members are skilled in helping new clients match their concerns with the clinical expertise of the available counselors as well as local resources.
 Insurance, private pay and a limited amount of scholarship funds are provided to remove financial barriers to receiving the mental health care needed.
 Personal faith is one of the greatest resources an individual has during challenging times.
 The full Counseling Center team assists clients in nurturing their ability to apply their growing faith whenever possible.
 This begins with the first contact with the administrative assistants and extends into the private counseling sessions.